elastic/cloud-on-k8s/config/recipes/beats/README.md

 #### Auditbeat - `auditbeat_hosts.yaml`

-Deploys Auditbeat as DaemonSet that checks file integrity and audits file operations on the host system.
+Deploys Auditbeat as a DaemonSet that checks file integrity and audits file operations on the host system.

 #### Journalbeat - `journalbeat_hosts.yaml`